nvimdev/dope/README.md

 plugin {'plugin github repo name'}
 ```

-what is `config` . this is keyword of [packer.nvim](https://github.com/wbthomason/packer.nvim), you need check the doc of packer to know how to use packer.
+what is `config` .
+This is a keyword of [packer.nvim](https://github.com/wbthomason/packer.nvim), you need to check the doc of packer to know how to use packer.

-if plugin has many configs you can create other file in `modules/your-folder-name/config.lua` avoid
+If a plugin has many configs you can create other file in `modules/your-folder-name/config.lua` avoid
 making the

-plugins.lua file too long.Recommend lazyload plugins.
+plugins.lua file too long.
+Recommend lazyload plugins.
 Check the usage in `modules` , it will improve your neovim

 start speed. `lazyload` is not magic, it just generate your config into some `autocmds` , you can check the